professor - business law department

 SELECTED APPOINTMENTS AND AWARDS

 Professor O'Brien served as editor-in-chief of the Journal of Legal Studies Education and staff editor of the American Business Law Journal, both refereed journals of the Academy of Legal Studies in Business.
 She served as a voting member of the Executive Committee of the ALSB, and on its Research Committee.
 She is a past president of the North Atlantic Regional Business Law Association, and currently serves on its Executive Committee.
-She is on the board of editors of the Business Law Review.
+She is a member of the board of editors of the Business Law Review and is also a reviewer for the American Business Law Journal and the Journal of Legal Studies Education.
+She received the Jackson Lewis Best Employment Law Paper, Distinguished Proceedings Paper and Holmes-Cardozo Finalist Awards at the Academy of Legal Studies in Business Conference, 2012.
+Her research is frequently a top ten download on the Social Science Research Network.

 - "Exceeding Authorized Access in the Workplace: Prosecuting Disloyal Conduct under the Computer Fraud and Abuse Act."
 American Business Law Journal, forthcoming (with S. Greene).